invictus-ir/Microsoft-Extractor-Suite/docs/source/functionality/M365/UnifiedAuditLogGraph.rst

     - When specified, splits output into multiple files based on MaxEventsPerFile.
     - Default: If not specified, outputs to a single file.

-Permissions
+Date Format Notes
 """"""""""""""""""""""""""
 - When you do not specify a timestamp, the script will automatically default to midnight (00:00) of that day.
 - If you provide a timestamp, it will be converted to the corresponding UTC time.
-For example, if your local timezone is UTC+2, a timestamp like 2025-01-01 08:15:00 will be converted to 2025-01-01 06:15:00 in UTC.
+For example, if your local timezone is UTC+2, a timestamp like 2026-01-01 08:15:00 will be converted to 2026-01-01 06:15:00 in UTC.
-- To specify a date and time without conversion, please use the ISO 8601 format with UTC time (e.g., 2025-01-01T08:15:00Z).
-This format will retrieve data from January 1st, 2025, starting from a quarter past 8 in the morning until the specified end date.
+- To specify a date and time without conversion, please use the ISO 8601 format with UTC time (e.g., 2026-01-01T08:15:00Z).
+This format will retrieve data from January 1st, 2026, starting from a quarter past 8 in the morning until the specified end date.

 Output
 """"""""""""""""""""""""""